Frequently Asked Questions

 What does a psychiatric nurse practitioner do?

 They specialize in caring for patients with mental health issues by assessing, diagnosing, and treating patients with mental health conditions.
-A PMNHP carries out physical and psychosocial examinations, prescribes medications and treatment, leads therapy sessions, and monitors patients with mental health concerns.
+A PMHNP carries out physical and psychosocial examinations, prescribes medications and treatment, leads therapy sessions, and monitors patients with mental health concerns.

 Why become a mental health nurse practitioner?